wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 This is a correct response with a code in the 200 range.

 ## Preparing for CI/CD
-Until now, everything you did was mainly for local development purposes.
+Until now, everything you did was for local development.
 With just a few lines of code, you’ve been able to create a complete database client.
 You did not even have to worry about setting up a local database for testing.

 But how can you specify real database properties when entering test or production stages?